-What you need to know about Paydays and Your Paycheck
+What You Need to Know about Paydays and Your Paycheck

 When are paydays?
 Employees are paid Fridays on a bi-weekly basis.
-Following are the various job classes recognized by the District and how each is paid.
-A Pay Calendar is published on the District website under "Payroll".
+Listed below are the various job classes recognized by the District and how each is paid.
+A pay calendar is published on the District website under "Payroll".

 - a.
-12 Month employees (salaried and hourly); (exempt and non-exempt) are paid for the two-week period ending on the Friday just before pay day.
-Refer to online payroll calendars.
-Note: Exempt employees are paid 1/26 of their contract whereas non-exempt employees are paid for all hours worked during the pay period. - b.
-All 11 month, 10.5 month and 10 month hourly employees are paid for all hours worked during the two week period ending on a Wednesday of the week prior to the week of pay day.
-Refer to online payroll calendars. - c.
-All 11 month, 10.5 month and 10 month salaried employees are paid 1/26 of their contract bi-weekly.
-For example an employee with a contract amount of \$75,000 will be paid over 26 pays for a bi-weekly amount of \$2,884.62.
+12-month employees (salaried and hourly, exempt and non-exempt) are paid for the two-week period ending on the Friday just before pay day.
+For example, all hours worked August 23, 2014 September 5, 2014 will be paid on September 12, 2014.
+Note: Exempt employees are paid for only 10 days of their contract, whereas non-exempt employees are paid for all hours worked during the pay period. - b.
+All 11-month, 10.5-month and 10-month hourly employees are paid for all hours worked during the two-week period ending on a Wednesday of the week prior to the week of pay day.
+For example, all hours worked August 21, 2014 September 3, 2014 are paid on September 12, 2014. - c.
+All 11-month, 10.5-month and 10-month salaried employees are paid bi-weekly on an even payment basis.
+For example, an employee with a contract amount of \$75,000 will be paid over 26 pay periods for a bi-weekly amount of \$2,884.62.

 Payment Information - The District only pays employees through direct deposit.
-We recommend that you log onto the employee portal and review your first few pay stubs and verify your personal information for accuracy.
-Review your name, address, deduction information, etc. Maintaining accurate address information is crucial.
+You should sign up for direct deposit during employee orientation.
+If you did not sign up during orientation, please go to the Payroll Department at 160 S. Hollywood, Room 130 and sign up.
+You must bring a voided check to attached to the authorization form so that we can verify the financial institution's information.
+There is not a pre-note process, therefore your first pay will be direct deposited into your bank account.
+Maintaining accurate address information is crucial.
 If your address is incorrect or you need to change your address, please go to the District website under "Employee Hub/Employee Portal."
-Once you have logged in, click on the Profile button to make the changes on-line.
-If you require assistance contact the Human Resources Department.
-You may also contact them at 901-416-5304.
+Once you have logged in, click on the Profile button to make the changes online.
+If you require assistance, contact the Human Resources Department at (901) 416-5304.

-Payroll Contact - At all schools and departments, there is a Payroll Contact.
+Payroll Contact - At all schools and departments, there is a payroll contact.
 If you work in a school, it will usually be the financial/school secretary.
 If you work in a department, it will usually be the department secretary.
-You should bring any concerns you encounter regarding your pay or general questions you may have about payroll to your Payroll Contact.
-Your Payroll Contact is knowledgeable in most payroll matters and is readily accessible to you.
-The Payroll Department on the other hand is a centralized office dedicated to processing the payroll of over 18,000 regular and temporary employees.
-Your Payroll Contact should be able to answer most questions you have regarding your pay or will directly contact Payroll for answers.
-Attempts to contact Payroll directly will result in employees being referred back to the Payroll Contact at their location.
+You should bring any concerns you encounter regarding your pay or general questions you may have about payroll to your payroll contact.
+Your payroll contact is knowledgeable in most payroll matters and is readily accessible to you.
+The Payroll Department, on the other hand, is a centralized office dedicated to processing the payroll of over 13,000 regular and temporary employees.
+Your payroll contact should be able to answer most questions you have regarding your pay or will directly contact the Payroll Department for answers.
+Attempts to contact the Payroll Department directly will result in employees being referred back to the payroll contact at their location.